Inspiring women garden designers in British history

 Vita Sackville-West (1892-1962)

-Vita would have insisted it was her husband, Harold Nicolson, who was the designer at now iconic Sissinghurst Castle – certainly in terms of its ground plan of rooms.
+In 1930, the writer Vita Sackville-West and her diplomat husband Harold Nicolson bought an old farm in Kent and set about creating a garden that has become one of the best loved and most visited in the world.
+Vita would have insisted it was Harold who was the designer at now iconic Sissinghurst Castle – certainly in terms of its ground plan of rooms.
 But her exuberant, multi-layered planting style and her colour-themed gardens, especially her celebrated White Garden, have probably spawned more imitators in more countries than any designer, before or since.

 Sylvia Crowe (1901-1997)